 Visible signs of a broken water line

 - Wet spots or flooding in yard: Unexplained water flow coming up through cracks in the sidewalk and pavement is an obvious sign that a pipe has likely burst.
 In the grass itself, an area that’s unusually lush or mossy (with dryer areas surrounding it) is another common sign.

 - Sudden drop in water pressure: An early sign of a leak in the water line occurs when you rapidly lose water pressure and are experiencing weak water flow from sinks, showers, etc.

-- Dirty water: When there are leaks or burst pipes in the water line, soil and dirt may enter underground and appear in your glass of water filled from the kitchen sink.
+- Dirty water: When there are leaks or burst pipes in the water line, soil and dirt may enter underground and appear in a glass of water filled from the kitchen sink.
 If you notice a reddish-brown color, or the water has a strange taste to it, stop drinking it and call a plumber right away.

 Common causes of water line damage

-Clay soil damage: Some soils cause more damage to pipes than others.
-Clay soil is especially destructive as it its minerals swell to a large size when exposed to moisture, which can wreak havoc on your pipes.
-Test your soil for high chloride levels to determine if you need to adjust your soil’s pH to prevent repairs in the future.
+- Clay soil damage: Some soils cause more damage to pipes than others.
+Clay soil is especially destructive as its minerals swell to a large size when exposed to moisture, which can wreak havoc on your pipes.
+Test your soil for high chloride levels to determine if you need to adjust your soil’s pH levels to prevent repairs in the future.